killshot13/mdEditor/styles/rules.md

 <a name="md001"></a>

-## MD001 - Heading levels should only increment by one level at a time
+## `MD001` - Heading levels should only increment by one level at a time

-Tags: headings, headers
+Tags: `headers`, `headings`

-Aliases: heading-increment, header-increment
+Aliases: `header-increment`, `heading-increment`

-This rule is triggered when you skip heading levels in a markdown document, for
+This rule is triggered when you skip heading levels in a Markdown document, for
 example:

 ```markdown